+Late Term Papers and Assignments:

-Late Assignments: Assignments are due at the beginning of class on the day(s) indicated on the attached Schedule.
-Late assignments will be penalized ONE point per calendar day.
-As you will always have at least 2-3 weeks to complete an assignment, a doctor's note indicating illness will usually not suffice to waive the penalty.
-To be considered, a doctor's note must indicate that you were incapable of working for at least half the number of days between the handing out the assignment and the due date.
-No assignments will be accepted after the last day of class.
+The term paper is due on the days indicated in the course schedule.
+Late assignments will be penalized one grade point per calendar day and will not receive feedback.
+No assignments will be accepted after the last day of term.
+As you will always have at least 2-3 weeks to complete the assignment, a doctor's note indicating illness will usually not suffice to waive the penalty.
+To be considered, a doctor's note must indicate that you were incapable of working for at least two weeks during the course of the semester.
+The late penalty will also apply to the topic approval date.